-As you can tell, the 5020s carries the suffix “S” which means solo.
-This suffix shows that shaver comes without a charging station.
+As you can tell, the 5020s carry the suffix “S” which means solo.
+This suffix shows that the shaver comes without a charging station.

 The biggest marketing point Braun utilizes for this new Braun 5 series is the new EasyClean system.
 This new series and 5020s utilize a new design change to ensure easy cleaning.